Bocajls/Diggity/README.md

 FIGURE OUT SCHEDULER!
 	Lots of events that need scheduleing, for example smelting ores, player mining, player movement, statistics, thermal dissipation, crafting.

+FIGURE OUT .JSON-FORMATTING
+	Lots of interfaces and some abstract classes!
+	These need to be saved, maybe too many interfaces .. ?!

 Other ideas
 	Crafting Recipes (
 		[IType,IType,IType]